 - The Portfolio Review must demonstrate that you possess the same knowledge and skills as students who enroll in, and successfully complete the specified course.

-- HS21+ Portfolio Review (for courses numbered below the 100 level)
+- HS+ Portfolio Review (for courses numbered below the 100 level)

 - This option provides an opportunity to use prior learning, as well as courses taken in high school to earn a high school diploma.

-- Students interested in this option work directly with the HS21+ Office to establish the requirements needed to reach their academic goals.
+- Students interested in this option work directly with the HS+ Office to establish the requirements needed to reach their academic goals.

 This includes knowledge and skills that are verified by third party certifications, industry-recognized testing/training, and crosswalks.
 Some examples include: